evildmp/conference-handbook/handbook/policies/code-of-conduct.rst

 These questions are only ever raised by people who have never been harrassed, insulted, abused or otherwise had their enjoyment of a conference spoiled by someone else.

-See the :doc:`example </documents/code-of-conduct>` for a suggestion on your code of conduct text.
+See the :doc:`example </documents/code-of-conduct>` for a suggested code of conduct text.

 Communicating the code of conduct